KristofferC/Phon/README.md

 [![Build Status](https://travis-ci.org/KristofferC/Phon.svg?branch=master)](https://travis-ci.org/KristofferC/Phon) [![Coverage Status](https://coveralls.io/repos/KristofferC/Phon/badge.png?branch=master)](https://coveralls.io/r/KristofferC/Phon?branch=master)

-This is a Python package that provides the functionality to read and export mesh files to different software's.
-It has the following
+Phon is Python package which main purpose is to insert cohesive elements between grains in a given mesh and export the new mesh.

-features:
+The workflow with Phon can be summarized as:

-* Parses generated mesh files from Neper (http://neper.sourceforge.net/) and stores it into a class based representation.
+* Parse a generated mesh file from ex.
+Neper (http://neper.sourceforge.net/)
-* Can insert cohesive elements between grains in a Voronoi tessellated mesh.
+* Insert cohesive elements between grains in the parsed mesh.
-* Can currently export the mesh to formats readable by Abaqus and OOFEM.
+* Exports the mesh to formats readable by Abaqus and OOFEM.
+* Run FE analysis on the exported mesh.

 ### Documentation